ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 0.6.2 (2024-12-19)
+- FIX: Further fix for properties of elements, if their value is empty or zero - elements could not be handled anymore
+- FIX: While using installed browser application (PWA with https) or shortcuts on mobile devices, always instance 0 was fetched.
+Now each instance can be linked
+- FIX: The title bar of the configuration bar blocked access to the 'Basic' and 'Advanced' tabs (macOS only)
+- Added: Improved language detection

 ### 0.6.1 (2024-12-13)
 - Added: Linebreaks for states with numbers are also accepted
 - Added: Warning message during configuration, if element overrides can not be processed